Building Your Home Voiceover Studio

 MXL 990

 A solid large-diaphragm mic at a very accessible price.
+I discovered this mic in my old agent’s booth and tried to purchase one at Guitar Center, but they pointed me instead to the Sterlings.
 Despite Guitar Center opinions, it’s perfectly serviceable.

 AUDIO INTERFACES (PREAMPS)